Control Stepper Motor with A4988 Driver Module & Arduino

 Power Pins

-The A4988 actually requires two power supply connections.
+The A4988 requires two separate power supplies:

 Whereas,